opp1231/pulse_chase_calibration/README.md

 # Pulse-Chase Calibration
-ITK wrappers for registration of Allen atlas to cleared hemibrains + regional covariance measurements across experiments
+ITK wrappers for registration of Allen atlas to cleared hemibrains + regional covariance measurements across experiments.

+This work is associated with that of the DELTA iDisco protocol (here)[https://github.com/boazmohar/DELTA_iDISCO].

+Relevant code and parameter files were adapated from (source)[https://github.com/the-dennis-lab/cleared_brains/].

 #
 This directory contains two files: one python script for using itk to calculate the forward (Experiment-to-Allen) and reverse (Allen-to-Experiment) transforms and calculate the resulting region props in both atlas and experiment space; and a jupyter notebook which calculates regional intensity covariances across experiments for raw, global-volume-corrected, and regional-volume-corrected intensities.